SamMachariaPhD/exam-system-docs/docs/index.md

 ## :material-school: About DEEPS

-DEEPS (Departmental Exam Processing System) is a comprehensive desktop application designed to streamline academic data management for university departments and educational institutions.
-Built with privacy and security at its core, DEEPS processes all data locally while providing powerful tools for exam processing, student record management, and institutional reporting.
+DEEPS (Departmental Exam Processing System) is an experimental desktop application exploring simplified academic data management approaches.
+This is a personal research project investigating whether exam processing can be made simpler and more decentralized.

+!!! warning "Important: Experimental System"
+    - **Testing Phase Only**: Currently tested with dummy data, not real student records
+    - **User Responsibility**: You are fully responsible for your data security and handling
+    - **No Data Collection**: DEEPS processes everything locally - no data is recorded or transmitted
+    - **Personal Research**: This is not an approved institutional system

 ## :material-rocket: Key Features